Policy Evaluation for Temporal and/or Spatial Dependent Experiments: Introduction

-The goal of this paper is to establish a comprehensive statistical framework to analyze the causal relationship between platform policies (e.g., dispatching or dispositioning) and platform's outcomes of interest in the presence of the above challenges.
-Our four methodological contributions are summarized as follows. \change{First, to address the first three challenges discussed above, we propose linear and neural network-based Varying Coefficient Decision Process (VCDP) models to capture the dynamic treatment effects over time and/or space.
-These models allow the data generating process to be non-stationary, while capturing the random and interference effects over time and/or space.
-Specifically, we model market features (e.g., demand and supply) as mediators to account for the temporal carryover effects of historical polices.
-To capture the spatial spillover effects, we impose the network interference assumption and employ mean field approximation (see Section \ref{sec:STVCDP}).
-Our approach can be regarded as operating an ``effective treatment" \citep{manski2013identification} or ``exposure mapping'' \citep{aronow2017estimating} in the spatio-temporal system.
+The primary objective of this paper is to develop a robust statistical framework for analyzing the causal connections between the policies implemented by these companies and their corresponding outcomes, even in the presence of the aforementioned challenges.
+Our four major contributions can be summarized as follows.
+Firstly, we address the challenges by introducing linear and neural network-based Varying Coefficient Decision Process (VCDP) models.
+These models accommodate dynamic treatment effects over time and/or space, even in the presence of non-stationarity, random effects, interference, and spatial spillovers.
+These models account for market features as mediators to incorporate historical policy carryover effects.
+Furthermore, by assuming network interference and employing mean field approximation (as detailed in Section \ref{sec:STVCDP}), we effectively operate an ``effective treatment" \citep{manski2013identification} or ``exposure mapping'' \citep{aronow2017estimating} in the spatio-temporal system.
 Our approach extends beyond the switchback design to any dynamic treatment allocation setup.

-Second, we develop estimation procedures for our VCDPs.
-In particular, for linear VCDP, we develop a two-step estimation procedure consisting of pointwisely calculating the least squares estimate and using kernel smoothing to calculate final estimate.
-Kernel smoothing borrows information from adjacent observations across time and/or space to improve the estimation efficiency, addressing the last challenge of weak signals and small sample size.
-Moreover, we decompose the dynamic treatment effects into a short-term Direct Effect (DE) and a delayed Indirect Effect (IE) and then propose a Wald test statistic to detect the DE and a parametric bootstrap procedure to infer the IE. Similar decompositions have been considered in the literature of causal inference in time series \citep[see e.g.,][]{boruvka2018assessing,bojinov2019time}.
+Secondly, we develop estimation methods for our VCDPs.
+For linear VCDPs, we propose a two-step process involving the calculation of least squares estimates and kernel smoothing to refine the estimates.
+Kernel smoothing leverages neighboring observations across time and/or space, enhancing estimation efficiency and overcoming the challenge of weak signals and small sample sizes.
+Additionally, we decompose average treatment effects (ATEs) into Direct Effects (DE) and Indirect Effects (IE).
+Similar decompositions have been considered in the literature of causal inference in time series \citep[see e.g.,][]{boruvka2018assessing,bojinov2019time}.
 We introduce a Wald test for DE detection and a parametric bootstrap for IE inference, enhancing the detectability of ATE in cases where IE's variance significantly exceeds that of DE.
-This decomposition also aids decision-makers in understanding policy mechanisms and devising more effective strategies (refer to Section \ref{sec:discuss}.
+This decomposition also aids decision-makers in understanding policy mechanisms and devising more effective strategies (refer to Section \ref{sec:discuss}).